-In literature, symbolism is used to produce impact, which it accomplishes by attaching additional meaning to an action, object, or name.
+In literature, symbolism is used to produce an impact, which it accomplishes by attaching additional meaning to an action, object, or name.
 Symbolism takes something that is usually concrete and associates or affixes it to something else in order to give it a new and more significant meaning.

 5 Different Types of Symbolism, with Examples

 A metaphor is an implicit comparison of one thing to another without the use of a commonly known sign or equation.
 For example, a metaphor does not compare something using the word "equals."
 One familiar example of a metaphor is Edward Bulwer-Lytton's expression "The pen is mightier than the sword."
 English playwright and poet Christopher Marlowe's famous quote "Was this the face that launched a thousand ships?" is another example.

 A subcategory of metaphors is "personification," attributing a human characteristic—or emotion—to an animal, object, or concept.
 An example can be found in T.S.
 Eliot's work "Prelude," where he says, "The winter evening settles down."

 A simile differs from a metaphor in that a simile is not implied—it explicitly denotes a comparison.
 A simile very often uses either the word like or as.
 Two examples of similes are, "My love is like a red, red rose," and, "As strong as an ox."

 An allegory is very similar to a metaphor in the sense that something—usually something abstract or religious—is implicitly articulated in terms of something else that is concrete.
 The difference between an allegory and a metaphor is that when an allegory is employed, the comparison reflects the entire work—or a large part of the work.
 The best example is "The Pilgrim's Progress."
 This book by John Bunyan uses characters to present a universal picture of Christian life and is the second-best-selling book in history, after the Bible.